skaji/mi6/README.md

 [MetaNoIndex]
 ; if you do not want to list some files in META6.json as "provides", then ; filename = lib/Should/Not/List/Provides.rakumod

+[AutoScanPackages]
+; if you do not want mi6 to scan packages at all,
+; but you want to manage "provides" in META6.json by yourself, then:
+; enabled = false

 [Badges]
 ; if you want to add badges to README.md, then